MarcialRosales/rabbitmq-auditor/README.md

 ##Configuration

-1. We need to configure the location of RabbitMq and the credentials of an administrator user and the url of the management console.
+a.
+We need to configure the location of RabbitMq and the credentials of an administrator user and the url of the management console.
 Check out application.yml file.
 ```
 spring:
   rabbitmq: